LGBTQ rights in Canada: LGBTQ influence in national politics

 Svend Robinson is notable for having been the first MP to come out as gay, in spring 1988.
 He has since been followed by other gay and lesbian politicians in Parliament: fellow New Democrats Libby Davies, Bill Siksay, Philip Toone, Craig Scott and Dany Morin; Bloc Québécois MPs Réal Ménard and Raymond Gravel; and Liberal Party of Canada MPs Scott Brison, Mario Silva and Rob Oliphant, as well as Senators Laurier LaPierre and Nancy Ruth.

 As of 2019, there are four members of the House of Commons and two senators who openly identify as gay or lesbian.

 Chris Lea, leader of the Green Party of Canada from 1990 to 1996, was the first openly gay political party leader in Canada.
 Svend Robinson became in 1995 the first openly gay candidate for the leadership of a political party with representation in the House of Commons, although he was not successful.
 André Boisclair, the former leader of the Parti Québécois, became the first openly gay leader of a party with parliamentary representation in North America; Allison Brewer, former leader of the New Brunswick New Democratic Party, was also elected leader as an out lesbian.

 The following provinces have had openly gay provincial cabinet ministers: Ontario (Kathleen Wynne, George Smitherman, Glen Murray), British Columbia (Tim Stevenson, Lorne Mayencourt, Ted Nebbeling, Spencer Chandra Herbert), and Manitoba (Jim Rondeau, Jennifer Howard).
 On January 26, 2013, Kathleen Wynne became the leader of the Liberal party of Ontario and premier of that province (the largest of the country's thirteen provinces and territories, with approximately 39% of the country's population).
 Following the Ontario provincial election in 2014, Kathleen Wynne became the first openly gay leader to be elected with a majority mandate in all the commonwealth jurisdictions.

-ProudPolitics, a cross-partisan organization dedicated to providing networking and fundraising assistance to LGBT politicians and candidates inspired by the American Gay & Lesbian Victory Fund, was established in Toronto in 2013.
+ProudPolitics, a cross-partisan organization dedicated to providing networking and fundraising assistance to LGBTQ politicians and candidates inspired by the American Gay & Lesbian Victory Fund, was established in Toronto in 2013.

 On November 15, 2016, Randy Boissonnault, Liberal MP for Edmonton Centre, was named Special Advisor on LGBTQ2 issues to the Prime Minister.
-The role involves advising the Prime Minister "on the development and co-ordination of the Government of Canada's LGBTQ2 agenda" including protecting LGBT rights in Canada and addressing both present and historical discrimination.
+The role involves advising the Prime Minister "on the development and co-ordination of the Government of Canada's LGBTQ2 agenda" including protecting LGBTQ rights in Canada and addressing both present and historical discrimination.

 On April 23, 2019, the Royal Canadian Mint launched a new dollar coin symbolizing equality with 3 million loonies placed into circulation to commemorate 50 years since the decriminalisation of homosexuality in Canada.

 In August 2019, Ottawa Mayor Jim Watson came out as gay in an op-ed to the Ottawa Citizen.

 Canada is a founding donor to the Equality Fund, which supports more than 650 women's rights and feminist organizations across 90 countries, and co-chairs the Alliance for Feminist Movements, through which hundreds of governments, civil society and philanthropic organizations, and women's funds collaborate on issues like funding, resources and building political support.